FCS Playoff First Round

 Holy Cross (3-0 Patriot) at No. 1 seed South Dakota State (5-1 Missouri Valley)

 Site: Dana J. Dykhouse Stadium in Brookings, South Dakota

 Series – First meeting

-Up Next – The winner will play either Sacred Heart or Delaware in the second round on May 1 or 2.
+Up Next – The winner will play either Southern Illinois or Weber State in the second round on either May 1 or 2.

 Prediction – South Dakota State 34, Holy Cross 10